Ziad235/CQTS-Lab/homework/1--Type-Theory/1-2--Inductive-Types.lagda.md

 ```

 Induction may seem like an odd name if you are used to "proof by
-induction" from your discrete math course, but we will see in the next lecture that
+induction" from your discrete math course, but we will see below that
 the induction principle for `ℕ` is basically the induction you are
 used to.